unckless/RobUnckless_Lab_Notebook/_posts/2019-07-01-EpiRAD-ddRAD-Poc.md

 ---
 layout: post
-title: EpiRAD ddRAD Mo'orea Pocillopora Prep and Protocol
+title: EpiRAD ddRAD Mo'orea Pocillopora Library Prep and Protocol
-tags: [ EpiRAD, ddRAD, Moorea, Pocillopora, DNA ]
+tags: [ EpiRAD, ddRAD, Moorea, Pocillopora, DNA, Protocol ]
 ---

 # Mo'orea Connect Pocillopora (4 sites) EpiRAD ddRAD Library Prep Notebook and General Protocol

 ### Goals:
 - Create and optimize an EpiRAD/ddRAD protocol for our lab
-- Test some samples from 4 out of 8 sites in Mo'orea with one species, _Pocillopora_, to see if there are patterns and if it is wise to move forward with prepping and sequencing all sites for both coral species, and potentially urchins and algae also taken from those sites
+- Test some samples from 4 out of 8 sites in Mo'orea with one species, _Pocillopora verruosa_, to see if there are patterns and if it is wise to move forward with prepping and sequencing all sites for both coral species, and potentially urchins and algae also taken from those sites

 **Protocol written by Maggie Schedl, Jon Puritz, and Hollie Putnam**
 Protocols used for reference and guidence: [Notebook](http://onsnetwork.org/jdimond/2016/08/) from Jay Diamond, [Bead-in Protocol](https://docs.google.com/document/d/1T2B89UGMEoGwuLcm7Ru2biW9UM1TfACEntAWV-eF8yo/edit) from C. Hollenbeck, J. Puritz, S. Willis, T. Krabbenhoft, D. Portnoy and J. Gold, [the original RAD protocol](http://journals.plos.org/plosone/article/file?type=supplementary&id=info:doi/10.1371/journal.pone.0037135.s001) from Peterson et. al, and the [quaddRAD paper](https://onlinelibrary.wiley.com/doi/full/10.1111/mec.14077).